orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 ## Availability

-The Form Runner JavaScript Embedding API first shipped with Orbeon Forms PE 2020.1.
+[SINCE Orbeon Forms 2020.1] The Form Runner JavaScript Embedding API is a PE feature.

 ## Rationale